betisbrinedev/betisbrinedev/README.md

 # Paulo Roberto

-- 👋 Hi, I’m @betisbrinedev, aka betis
+## Hi I'm Paulo Roberto Pereira da Silva Filho, but i usually call myself on the internet by the nickname "Betis".

-- 🇧🇷 I'm brazilian
+# About Me

-- 🇺🇲🇧🇷 understand English and Portuguese ( and a little bit of Spanish )
+- 🇺🇲🇧🇷 I understand English and Portuguese ( and a LITTLE bit of Spanish )

 - 👀 I’m interested in making games

 - 🌱 I’m currently learning C# and the Unity Engine

 - 😄 Pronouns: he/him ig